 Government measures typically use 30 percent of annual income as a threshold for housing affordability.
 In other words, a home is considered affordable if its associated annual housing costs do not exceed 30 percent of the resident's annual household income.
-As shown in the following table, data from the U.S. Census suggest that roughly 50 percent of Yorkville's renter-occupied homes are affordable to those who rent them, while 60 percent of owner-occupied homes are affordable for their owners.
-Roughly 24 percent of renter and owner households have a relatively low housing cost burden equating to 20 percent of renter and 28 percent of owner households have a high cost burden equating to 35 percent or more of annual income.
+As shown in Table 3.12, data from the U.S. Census suggest that roughly 50 percent of Yorkville's renter-occupied homes are affordable to those who rent them, while 60 percent of owner-occupied homes are affordable for their owners.
+Roughly 24 percent of renter and owner households have a relatively low housing cost burden equating to 20 percent or less of annual income.
+However, nearly 39 percent of renter and 28 percent of owner households have a high cost burden equating to 35 percent or more of annual income.